Collaborative project funding

-The collaborative project funding is an annual opportunity from The Ogden Trust for university physics outreach teams.
-We want to support universities to work collaboratively and carry out activities strategically together.
+Collaborative project funding supports universities to work collaboratively and carry out activities strategically together.

 Collaborative project funding

-Each year, one collaborative project will be awarded support for three years.
+Funding is available for one collaborative project each year; funding will be awarded to provide support for three years.

 - The projects should be based on one of these three strategic themes:

 - Supporting undergraduate and postgraduate students to engage with schools